awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-push-notifications.rst

                 }

    Android - Kotlin
-      The following 2 steps show how to receive push notifications targeted for your app.
+      The following steps show how to receive push notifications targeted for your app.

       #.
-Add a Push Listener Service to Your App.
+Add a push listener service to your app.

          The name of the class must match the push listener service name used in the app manifest.
          :code:`pinpointManager` is a reference to the static PinpointManager variable declared in